jclement/blog/content/post/2015/gpg-smartcard/index.md

 My [gpg.conf](https://github.com/jclement/dotfiles/blob/master/other/gpg.conf) file is on github.

+{{<alert>}}
-<div class="danger">Unplug your network cable now and verify that machine no longer has network connectivity.</div>
+Unplug your network cable now and verify that machine no longer has network connectivity.
+{{</alert>}}

+{{<note>}}
-<div class="note">Most of the rest of this guide should be run as root.
+Most of the rest of this guide should be run as root.
 The default permissions on the Yubikey device under the Debian LiveCD don't allow non-root users to interact with it.
-We could fix it but this is a LiveCD and it won't survive the reboot so life is simpler just doing the key generation and key-to-card operations as root.</div>
+We could fix it but this is a LiveCD and it won't survive the reboot so life is simpler just doing the key generation and key-to-card operations as root.
+{{</note>}}

 ## Generating the GPG keys